SK-Electronics-Consulting/flux-neutral-coil-generator/README.md

 # Flux Neutral Coil Generator

-Big thanks to Starfish Neuro for sponsoring this work and allowing me to share it!
+Big thanks to [Starfish Neuroscience](https://starfishneuroscience.com/) for sponsoring this work and allowing me to share it!

 ## Background